 Who generates trade waste?

 The list of businesses with the potential to discharge trade waste is extensive.
 For more information on trade waste, including the potential generator’s of trade waste, please refer to the following:

 Why does trade waste discharge need to be monitored?

-The disposal of trade waste without Council approval or the installation of a Council approved pre-treatment device can result in significant disruption to Council services and added cost to the community as a whole.
+The disposal of trade waste without Council approval can result in a significant disruption to Council services and added cost to the community as a whole.
 Illegal discharge of trade waste such as flammable liquids, greases, acids and solids often results in blockages of the sewerage system, damage of sewerage equipment and adverse impacts on the sewage treatment process.

 Some examples of the problems caused by illegaly disposing of trade waste are listed below:

-- Causes blockages and offensive odours within the sewer system.
+- Oil and Grease – causes blockages and offensive odours within the sewer system

 Council operates two Waste Water treatment plants, one servicing the Ayr/Brandon residential area and one servicing the Home Hill residential area.
 Both are conventional trickling filter plants.Preview...Hide...